 Horace King is one of LaGrange’s most inspirational historical figures.
-Born a slave, King died a free man and highly respected engineer.
+Raised as an enslaved person, King died a free man and highly respected engineer.

 Godwin experienced financial difficulty in the late 1830s and transferred ownership of King to his wife and her uncle, possibly to protect King from being taken by creditors.
-King was permitted to marry a free woman, Frances Gould Thomas, which was a rare allowance within slave states.
+King was permitted to marry a free woman, Frances Gould Thomas, which was a rare allowance within states practicing the enslavement of people.

 In 1852, King purchased land near John Godwin.
 When Godwin died in 1859, King had a monument built over his grave.

 King later partnered with other men to construct Moore’s Bridge over the Chattahoochee (near Whitesburg, GA) and gained interest in the bridge.
 He moved his family near the bridge in 1858 and they collected bridge tolls and farmed their land as King continued building bridges throughout the Southeast.